skedify/pba-integration-quickstart/README.md

 1. The tools required to run using the method of your choice:
    - Option 1: Running locally using Node.js: [Node.js (>=16)](https://nodejs.org)
    - Option 2: Running in a Docker container: [Docker (>=1.13)](https://docs.docker.com/install/)
-2. An OAuth client ID and secret for interacting with the Skedify PBA API
+2. A client ID and secret for interacting with the Skedify PBA API

 ## Usage